-Enriched alerts are then evaluated for any suppression to be performed.
+Enriched alerts are then evaluated for any correlation or suppression to be performed.
 Suppression policies are used to suppress alerts that escape maintenance windows.

 Alerts that remain are then evaluated for correlation that is determined by correlation policies, which are setup in 3-ways

 System defined policies: To address well-known behavior like alert burst and alert flapping situations.

 ML driven correlation recommendations: OIA uses unsupervised ML clustering to detect alert patterns and provides list of suggested correlations in the form of Symptom Clusters.

 Admin defined correlation policies: Administrators can define new correlation policies or customize existing policies to meet their needs.
 For instance, correlation policies allow admins to group alerts across a full-stack or an application instance.
 Admins can also group alerts across a common infrastructure (like network, storage etc.) or shared services (ex: SSO, DNS etc.).

 Correlation policies are in enabled state when created, but can be disabled.
 Correlation policies determine how alerts can be grouped together.
 Most of the correlation policies can be created in an assisted-manner by recommendations provided by OIA's correlation engine with symptom clusters.

 A correlation policies can result in one or more instances of alert correlations, each represented by an Alert Group